 If you need someone to talk to and share your doubts and worries, "H" is the most patient of people!

 "Pinky" makes fantastic (award-winning) miniature bears.
 She took part in the very first block of Get Fit Falkland.
 Although she’s been running for three years, she would be the first to admit that those haven’t been easy ones.
 But she has a lot of determination and inner strength, and kept rebuilding her confidence after a series of setbacks.

 Aileen has been officially running since 2013, but there was a gap when she did become a couch potato.
 That all changed in October 2015, when she joined Get Fit Falkland.
 She openly describes herself in those early days as slow as a tortoise but the graduation day in St Andrews had a lasting and changing impact on her.
-The negative fears turned into positive optimism as she ran the 5k on her graduation day and even Malcolm couldn't catch up with her as she went for the finishing line!
+The negative fears turned into positive optimism as she ran the 5k on her graduation day.

 She has now restarted cycling, swimming, badminton and is a member of her local gym.
 Aileen is enjoying the health benefits, and renewed self-belief.